mrjones2014/lighthaus.nvim/README.md

   -- set to 'underline' to replace undercurl with underline -- or empty string '' to disable lsp_underline_style = 'undercurl',
+  -- make background transparent, this overrides `bg_dark` transparent = false,
+  -- use an italic font for comments italic_comments = false,
 })
 ```